princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 Note that the values for the parameters are not unique.
 A different set of values can still give us a comparable performance.
 We only discovered one of many possible sets of values that can give us good performance.

 ## **Loss function**
-In the section on estimators, I mentioned that it is imperative to expect an estimator (which is what an artificial neuron is) to have some level of error in its prediction, and our objective will be to minimize this error.
+In the [section on estimators](/some-musings-about-ai.html#estimators){:target="_blank"} from part 1 of this blog series, I mentioned that it is imperative to expect an estimator (which is what an artificial neuron is) to have some level of error in its prediction, and our objective will be to minimize this error.

 We described this error as: